 REALISTIC / COMING OF AGE / #OWNVOICES / PHYSICAL DIFFERENCES

 Musical theater kids, get ready for your next favorite book filled with singing, theater puns, and inclusivity.
 Nat is a thirteen-year-old girl in a wheelchair.
 She auditions for her favorite musical, Wicked with a group of kids who are welcoming and accepting.
 But she needs to show the director just how much she can do — that she can dance in her own way.
-Then, when a fire burns the theater down, the show is canceled so Nat rallies the cast to find a solution.
+Then, when a fire burns the theater down, the show is canceled, so Nat rallies the cast to find a solution.
 (There is a crush and a kiss.)

 Pay Attention, Carter Jones by Gary D. Schmidt